usamasaleem1/askgit3/README.md

 - Visit [openai](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) to retrieve API keys and insert into your `.env` file.
 - Visit [pinecone](https://pinecone.io/) to create and retrieve your API keys, and also retrieve your environment and index name from the dashboard.

-4. In the `config` folder, replace the `PINECONE_NAME_SPACE` with a `namespace` where you'd like to store your embeddings on Pinecone when you run `npm run ingest`.
+5. In the `config` folder, replace the `PINECONE_NAME_SPACE` with a `namespace` where you'd like to store your embeddings on Pinecone when you run `npm run ingest`.
 This namespace will later be used for queries and retrieval.

-5. In `utils/makechain.ts` chain change the `QA_PROMPT` for your own usecase.
+6. In `utils/makechain.ts` chain change the `QA_PROMPT` for your own usecase.
 Change `modelName` in `new OpenAI` to `gpt-4`, if you have access to `gpt-4` api.
 Please verify outside this repo that you have access to `gpt-4` api, otherwise the application will not work.

+## Run the app

+Once you've verified that the embeddings and content have been successfully added to your Pinecone, you can run the app `npm run dev` to launch the local dev environment, and then type a question in the chat interface.

 ## Step 1: Process
 1. Go to the webapp frontend running in your browser (npm run dev), input the public github URL and click process and it will fetch all the repo data with the github api and more and make it all into a zip file.